brewencoded/ng-express-gulp/README.md

 ### Usage

 Navigate to the base directory in your terminal ` cd path/to/folder `, then run ` gulp `.
 This should open a new browser tab.

+To run karma and jasmine tests, make sure you have navigated in your terminal to the cloned directory and run ` gulp test `

 The structure is set and files are being watched.
 When you change a file and save, the browser should reload with the updated changes.